 A Class Book That Kids will Love

 With my template you can make a silly How Many Apples Are on Top book featuring pictures of all the kids in your class or pictures of your family and friends.
-The book will be a great addition to your apple unit, and is a great project to create after reading the book Ten Apples up on Top! by Dr. Seuss.
+The class book will be a great addition to your apple unit, and is a great project to create after reading the book Ten Apples up on Top! by Dr. Seuss.

 Print Pictures of Your Kids

 To begin, you will need a picture of each child for this project.
 Do you remember in a previous post when I told you to create extra square pictures of your kids to use for additional projects?
 This is the perfect opportunity to use those square pictures again.
 No idea what I’m talking about?
 Visit my directions for creating name cards for a word wall, and you will learn how to create perfectly sized pictures for this project.

 Now that you have photos to use in the book, you will need the book template.
 Click on the link below to get the document.